aurelion314/Threaticus/README.md

-# TeamfightCounter
+# Threaticus
-TeamfightCounter addon for WoW
+Threaticus addon for WoW

+Indicates how buffed a player is.